 Cork is also natural and sustainable, which is better for the environment and reduces waste compared with some alternative materials.

-Despite allowing oxygen to permeate, cork also has a natural elasticity which means it can contract and expand to fit any bottleneck and provide an air-tight seal that stops liquid leaking.
+Despite allowing oxygen to permeate, cork also has natural elasticity, which means it can contract and expand to fit any bottleneck and provide an airtight seal that prevents liquid from leaking.

 Cork Variations